 For many industries, harnessing the power of AI is crucial for success in a highly competitive market, and the sphere of finance is one of them.
 The outdated practices of traditional wealth management get quickly substituted by robotics that offers personalization, market analysis, forecasting and automation of routine operations at a fraction of a price compared to personal financial planners.
 We at Surf have extensive experience in both fields of Machine Learning and developing fintech software, and in the article we’ll answer the questions how AI is used in finance and how it helps companies provide cost-effective wealth management services, resulting in customers getting personalized financial advice anytime, anywhere.

 Application of AI on 5 steps of Financial Planning

-Both individual and corporate financial planning can be regarded as a cycle of several main stages: from the assessment of the current situation to acting on a devised plan and, again, assessment of the results and changing the plan accordingly.
+Both individual and corporate financial planning can be regarded as a cycle of several main prods: from the assessment of the current situation to acting on a devised plan and, again, assessment of the results and changing the plan accordingly.
 Let’s take a look how AI and ML can help finance managers on every step of the planning, taking up routine tasks and offering deeper, more comprehensive analysis.

 Learn & analyze the current situation